raspberrypilearning/clone-wars/en/step_5.md

 --- /hint ---
 --- /hints ---

-+ Switch back to the **hippo** sprite
++ Switch back to the `Hippo` sprite.

-Each new hippo that appears should move randomly around the screen, and each should have a different speed.
+Each new hippo should appear at a random x-position, and each should have a random speed.

-+ Create a new variable called `speed`{:class="blockdata"}, that is for the hippo sprite only.
++ Create a new variable called `speed`{:class="blockdata"} that is for the `Hippo` sprite only.

 [[[generic-scratch-add-variable]]]

-You'll know if you've done this correctly because the variable will have the name of the sprite next to it, like this:
+You'll know you've done this correctly when you can see that the variable has the name of the sprite next to it, like this:

 ![screenshot](images/invaders-var-test.png)